id/emqx-docs/en_US/data-integration/rule-sql-events-and-fields.md

 | `node`        | EMQX node where the event is triggered         |
 | `client_attrs`        | [Client attributes](../client-attributes/client-attributes.md) |

-### Alarm Activated Event ("$events/alarm_activated")
+### System Alarm Activated Event ("$events/sys/alarm_activated")

 This event topic can be used to trigger a rule when an EMQX system alarm is activated.

-For example, to extract data from the `"$events/alarm_activated"` event topic, including the alarm name, details, descriptive message, and activation time, you can use the statement below:
+For example, to extract data from the `"$events/sys/alarm_activated"` event topic, including the alarm name, details, descriptive message, and activation time, you can use the statement below:

 Example: